defoebrand/Health-Tracker/README.md

 ### To Use The API
 To Gather Data:
 Replace any words that begin as `:` with your search criteria.
-For example, to get all users who are 33 years old, use
+For example, to get all users between 28 and 32, use
-`GET /age/33`
+`GET /age/30/2`

 `- GET / ` Retrieve all Users.

-`- GET /age/:age ` Retrieve all Users That Match Search Parameters.
+`- GET /age/:age/:range ` Retrieve all Users That Match Search Parameters.

 `- GET /sex/:sex' `  Retrieve all Users That Match Search Parameters.
 Sex options are `XX` or `XY`